 Breast Cancer Awareness Month: one mum's story

-October is all about Halloween, Black History Month and settling down with a hot chocolate to watch the awesome autumn TV show new releases.
-But it's also the month that the light really shines on a super important topic: breast health and breast cancer.
+October is all about Halloween, Black History Month and settling down with a hot chocolate, but it's also the month that the light really shines on a super important topic: breast health and breast cancer.
 Yep, October is Breast Cancer Awareness Month, and while we should absolutely be aware of this all year round, this month we also get to celebrate those men and women who kicked breast cancer's ass.
 We've been speaking to mum of two, Nicola, about her own diagnosis, and the rollercoaster treatment and recovery ride she's been on, as well as getting her advice when it comes to regularly checking our breast friends.

 Hi, Nicola and thank you so much for telling us your story.
 First off, can you tell us a little bit about you and your family

-Well, I've been married to Mike for nearly 18 years, and we have two kids - Jack who is nearly 17 and has just started his A levels, and Chloe who is 14.
+Well, I've been married to Mike for nearly 20 years, and we have two kids - Jack who is nearly 19 and is half way through his A levels, and Chloe who is 16.
 Both kids are football crazy so we spend lots of our time ferrying them to training and watching them in matches!

-We live in Chislehurst, a leafy suburb of London, having returned here six years ago after an amazing six years living the expat life in Singapore.
+We live in Chislehurst, a leafy suburb of London, having returned here 8 years ago after an amazing 6 years living the expat life in Singapore.

 When / how did your breast cancer diagnosis come about?